koverstreet/bcachefs/Documentation/filesystems/bcachefs/future/idle_work.rst

 When the system becomes idle, we should start flushing our pending work quicker so the system can go to sleep.

-Note that the definition of "idle" depends on where in the heirarchy a task is - a task should start flushing work more quickly when the task above it has stopped generating new work.
+Note that the definition of "idle" depends on where in the hierarchy a task is - a task should start flushing work more quickly when the task above it has stopped generating new work.